The Canonet QL17 – mini review

 I have had a lot of fun using this camera, and I have been surprised at how good the lens is.
 This is a great camera for the price and will give you a lot of happy film moments.
 They are easy to find as so many were produced, but if you want a black one you might have to look a bit harder.
 There are several aftermarket repainted models on the market too, I have seen a hammertone version recently.

 If you are looking for a budget rangefinder or are just starting to get into the film photography then you can not go wrong with the fantastic Canonet QL17.
+I sometimes have them for sale on the Cameras for Sale page.

 Don’t forget to comment, tell me what you like about the Canonet, or what you don’t like, come and earn your Camera Karma